liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 We continued like that for a while until I decided to bring up the topic during our weekly retrospective again.
 I expressed my wish to improve the remote communication further.
-As an action item from that meeting I volontueered to prepare a presentation.
+As an action item from that meeting I volunteered to prepare a presentation.
 I called this presentation "Remote-first vision", because I was thinking about it as a big change to do and I expected some push back in the team.
 I wanted to present the complete idea without immediately jumping to